gaprieto/multitaper/README.md

 A collection of modules for spectral analysis using the multitaper algorithm.
-The modules not only includes power spectral density (PSD) estimation with confidence intervals), but also multivariate problems including coherence, dual-frequency, correlations, and deconvolution estimation.
+The modules not only includes power spectral density (PSD) estimation with confidence intervals, but also multivariate problems including coherence, dual-frequency, correlations, and deconvolution estimation.
 Implementations of the sine and quadratic multitaper methods are also available.

 ** SpecPy can also do:

 DPSS calculation

     Calculates the discrete prolate functions (Slepian).

 Jacknife Errors

-    adaptively weighted jackknife 95% confidence intervals F-test
+    adaptively weighted jackknife 95% confidence intervals

+F-test

     F-test of line components of the spectra

 Line reshape

     reshapes the eigenft's around significant line components.

 Dual-freq spectrum

     Calculates the single trace dual freq spectrum (coherence and phase).
 Dual frequency between two signals is also possible.

 Coherence

     Coherence between two signals.
 Ppssible conversion to time-domain.

 Transfer function

     Calculates the transfer function between two signals.
     Possible conversion to time-domain.

 Documentation.

 A collection of Jupyter Notebooks is available to reproduce the figures of the F90 paper (Prieto et al., 2009) and the Python version (Prieto 2022 under review).
 It has examples of a number of uses of